molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 This is the default cloud-config boot script with some modifications for MOLE.

 * One modification is the addition of the moleuser.
 Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password (will be communicated to students in the first (intro) computer lab).
+Previously used a `chgpasswd` section that looked like this:
+        chpasswd:
+            expire: false            # do not force user to change passwd on first login
+            users:
+                - name: moleuser     # mkpasswd --method=SHA-512 --rounds=4096 <passwd> -s /gyk3ST/YBZpL/wh
+                  password: $6$rounds=4096$/gyk3ST/YBZpL/wh$GbjLz08E2xaEky9eSTH/uVmui2K2ZCBHWPPGBi7cVEgrvNKzUTEPqhdgXK74wqi8WWqtwKDi3nxgUWzw8bFbJ/
+This year I have changed it to be simpler:
+        chpasswd:
+            expire: false            # do not force user to change passwd on first login
+            users:
+                - name: moleuser
+                  password: <passwd>
+where `<passwd>` is to be modified to the actual password before running cloud-init. **HOWEVER** the simpler method failed to change the password!
+Had to set the password individually for all VMs!

+Changes made to cloud-init (not used for any of the 2024 VMs, but has been tested on one VM):
+1. removed chpasswd section altogether
+        chpasswd:
+            expire: false            # do not force user to change passwd on first login
+            users:
+                - name: moleuser
+                  password: <passwd> # mkpasswd --method=SHA-512 --rounds=4096 <mypasswd>
+     and put the hashed password into the users declaration for moleuser:
+        password: <replace me with hashed password generated using "mkpasswd --method=SHA-512 --rounds=4096">
+        expiredate: '2024-12-31'
+        lock_passwd: false
+2. Replaced
+        sudo: ['ALL=(ALL) NOPASSWD:ALL']{ssh-authorized-keys}
+    with
+        sudo: ALL=(ALL) NOPASSWD:ALL

 * Another modification is the addition of 15 lines to the runcmd section.
 These lines do the following: